ON THIS PAGE

 Confucianism and Chinese Buddhism

-The Tao Te Ching or The Book of The Way, ascribed to the sage Lao Tzu, is a fundamental text for both philosophical and religious Taoism.
-It is a short text of around 5,000 Chinese characters in 81 brief chapters, which strongly influenced Confucianism and Chinese Buddhism.
-Lao Tzu is also revered as a deity in religious Taoism and traditional Chinese religions.
-In chapter 20, he says
+The Tao Te Ching or The Book of The Way, ascribed to the sage Lao Tzu, is a short but fundamental text that strongly influenced Confucianism and Chinese Buddhism.
+Note Lao Tzu is also revered as a deity in religious Taoism and traditional Chinese religions.
+In chapter 20, he says (Emphasis Added)

 The people are bright and certain, Where I am dim and confused; The people are clever and wise, Where I am dull and ignorant; Aimless as a wave drifting over the sea, Attached to nothing.